Afro

 For people with wavy or straight hair, the hair style is created with the help of permanent hair structure-changing creams or gels and/or other solidifying liquids to temporarily hold the hair in place.
 Particularly popular in the African American community of the late 1960s and early 1970s, the hairstyle is often shaped and maintained with the assistance of a wide-toothed comb colloquially known as an Afro pick.

 Etymology

-"Afro" is derived from the term "Afro-American".
-The hairstyle is also referred to by some as a "natural"—particularly the shorter, less elaborate versions of the Afro—since in most cases the hair is left untreated by relaxers or straightening chemicals and is instead allowed to express its natural curl or kinkiness.
+"Afro" is derived from the term "Afro American".
+The hairstyle is also referred to by some as a "natural hairstyle".
+In most cases the hair is left untreated by relaxers or straightening chemicals and is instead allowed to express its natural curl or kinkiness.

 History in the United States

-Circassian beauties

-In the 1860s, a hairstyle similar to the afro was worn by the Circassian beauties.
-Sometimes known as "Moss-haired girls", they were a group of women exhibited in sideshow attractions in the United States by P. T. Barnum and others.
-These women claimed to be descendants of the Circassian people in the North Caucasus region, and were marketed to White audiences captivated by the "exotic East" as pure examples of the Caucasian race who were kept as sexual slaves in Turkish harems.
-It has been argued that this portrayal of a Caucasian woman as a rescued slave during the American Civil War played on the racial connotations of slavery at the time so that the distinctive hairstyle affiliates the side-show white Circassian with African-American identity, and thus:

 African-American hairstyles prior to the 1960s

 During the history of slavery in the United States, most African Americans styled their hair in an attempt to mimic the styles of the predominantly white society in which they lived.
 Afro-textured hair, characterized by its tight kinks, has been described as being kinky, coarse, cottony, nappy, or woolly.
 These characteristics represented the antithesis of the European American standard of beauty, and led to a negative view of kinky hair.
 As a result, the practice of straightening gained popularity among African Americans.

 The process of straightening the hair often involved applying caustic substances, such as relaxers containing lye, which needed to be applied by an experienced hairstylist so as to avoid burning the scalp and ears.
 Those who chose not to artificially treat their hair would often opt to style it into tight braids or cornrows.
 With all of these hairstyling methods, one ran the risk of damaging the hair shaft, sometimes resulting in hair loss.